alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 However, there is a certain art to this.
 Puzzles are normally done in teams.
 If you abandon a puzzle, it's good to make a clean copy of your sheet first.
 Keep your scratch work as is, but in the clean copy, organize your work and explain what you've found.
 Importantly, *remove all the speculative half-baked ideas you had.*
-Given that you're stuck on the puzzle, it's more likely you're half-baked ideas are wrong, and you should avoid biasing future solvers into the same rabbit hole.
+Given that you're stuck on the puzzle, it's more likely your half-baked ideas are wrong, and you should avoid biasing future solvers into the same rabbit hole.

 #### Look for unused information

 Most puzzles will try to use all channels of information they can, and will not have extraneous info.
-That doesn't mean every puzzle will use 100% of its info, but it's the first place to look.
+That doesn't mean every puzzle will use 100% of its info, but extra info is the first place to look.
-Try enumerating everything that has and hasn't been used yet.
+Try listing everything that has and hasn't been used yet.

 #### Look for missing information